austinreadhoff/rolladex/project.md

 ---

-## Low Priority Backlog and Stray Thoughts, in no particular order
+## Backlog, low-priority items, and Stray Thoughts, in no particular order
 - fancy bars slight text offset
 - Advanced calculation for attacks
 - Extract catalogs to components so they can be referenced from gm tools as well